Poppy-Team17/OurProject/README.md

 * Travelers will have a better idea of different communities and places to visit.

-* College students have chance to learn more about cultures.
+* College students will have a better chance of learning about other cultures.